YKavishka22/EhiPodda-SSH/README.md

 ## :octocat: Contribute

 1. @crazy_vpn - Developer of SSHPlus Manager
-2. Bawwa Official - C.E.O. of HARP And Moderrator of EhiPodda-Ssh
+2. Bawwa Official - C.E.O. of HARP And Moderator of EhiPodda-Ssh
-2. Team NNeettwwoorrkk  Hacker - Contributor
+3. Team GOH - Some Contributations...

 ```
 * SIN MINERIA!